jivesoftware/jive-sdk-java-jersey/README.md

 3. **cd jive-addon; mvn -DclientUrl=http://your.resolvable.host.name -Dport=8090 jetty:run**
   * Make sure that your Java Runtime is Java 7, and not an earlier version. (see Mac Commands below for possible help)

-At this point, you server should be up and running you'll need to
 ---

 #### Mac Help